StitchNet: Composing Neural Networks from Pre-Trained Fragments: Discussion

 \subsection{Complexity Comparison}

 We now compare the complexity of the traditional training process using backpropagation with the StitchNet generation process.
 Traditional training complexity is $O(ndp)$, where $n$ is the number of parameters in the network, $p$ is the number of epochs used to train, and $d$ is the size of the dataset.

-StitchNet generation complexity is $O(nqm)+O(K^L)$.
-The first term $nqm$ is the evaluation cost of the target dataset of size $q$ on $m$ networks in the pool, where $q \ll d$ and $n$ is the number of parameters in the network (assuming networks have the same \# of parameters).
-The second term $K^L$ is the search cost, where $K$ is the span value we search at each level and $L$ is the max depth to search.
+The complexity of StitchNet generation is $O(nqm)+O(K^L)+O(nq)$.
+The first term $O(nqm)$ is the evaluation cost of the target dataset of size $q$ on $m$ networks in the pool, where $q \ll d$ and $n$ is the number of parameters in the network (assuming that the networks have the same number of parameters).
+The second term $K^L$ is the search cost, where $K$ is the span value we search at each level and $L$ is the maximum depth of search.
 Using a high threshold cutoff $T$ on the overall CKA score keeps search cost $K^L$ small.
-Therefore, for a reasonable setting of hyperparameters ($K,T,L$) in Algorithm~\ref{alg:stitchnet}, StitchNets realize substantial computation gains over traditional training methods since $q \ll d$ and $m \ll p$.
+The third term $O(nq)$ is the cost of the stitching (See Sec.~\ref{section:stitch}).
+Therefore, for a reasonable setting of hyperparameters ($K,T,L$) in Algorithm~\ref{alg:stitchnet}, StitchNet realizes substantial computation gains over traditional training methods since $q \ll d$ and $m \ll p$.